 Energy management in OMV

 The OMV Group Standard Environmental Management requires that all OMV businesses and activities shall use energy responsibly and conserve primary energy resources.
-Energy management plans according to ISO 50001 shall be implemented.
+By 2020, OMV aims to achieve 100% compliance by all operational sites with the requirements of ISO 14001 and ISO 50001.
+Our intermediate target for 2019 was 70% compliance, which we achieved.

 Schwechat Refinery was the first site in Austria with a certified energy management system according to ISO 50001.
-Energy management systems in Gas Connect Austria and OMV Petrom are also ISO 50001 certified.
+The Central Integrated Management System of OMV’s Downstream business is certified according to ISO 50001.
+Energy management systems in Gas Connect Austria, OMV Tunisia and OMV Petrom are also ISO 50001 certified.
 Energy intensity reduction is an important long-term strategic target for OMV Refining and is also – next to carbon intensity - monitored on Group Level.

 Tips on how to save fuel: here